belzano/MDW/readme.md

 It analyses whiteboard pictures during meetings and produces a clean, vectorized output (as svg) to embed in meeting minutes.

-### toolbox is a common utility library with generic helpers / OS wrappers etc.
+### toolbox is a common utility library
+Containing generic helpers / OS wrappers etc.

 ##INSTALLATION

-Some dependencies are required:
+The following dependencies are required:
 * cmake, g++
 * libs open-cv: libopencv-highgui-dev libopencv-features2d-dev
 * libs boost: libboost-dev libboost-filesystem-dev